persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - line 2 : change lower bound to 10, press enter

-          - error message : 'The lower bound must be lesser than the upper bound'
+          - 'x2' is red and its tooltip is: 'The lower bound must be less than the upper bound'

         - line 2 : change upper bound to 0, press enter

-          - error message : 'The upper bound must be greater than the lower bound'
+          - 'x2' is red and its tooltip is: 'The lower bound must be less than the upper bound'

-        - fifth header item : change combo box item to Delta
+        - sixth column items : change combo box item to Delta

+          - all deltas values are '-'

-        - line 2 : change delta to 15, press enter
+        - line 2 : change upper bound to 20 and Delta to 15, press enter

-          - error message : 'Delta must be lesser than (the upper bound - the lower bound)'
+          - error message : The delta must be greater or equal to 0 and less than the interval length

         - line 2 : change delta to 0.5, press enter